aurelia/documentation/English/get-started.md

 </template>
 ```

-To recap: First we have a `require` element.
-Aurelia uses this to load the custom element via the relative source indicated in the `from` attribute.
-It's following our simple conventions so it will know how to load our _nav-bar.js_ and _nav-bar.html_ files.
-Anything required into a view in this way is local to the view.
+> **Note:** Anything required into a view with the `require` element is local to the view.
 As a result, you don't have to worry about name conflicts.
-The second point is the actual use of the element which uses databinding against the `App`'s router.
-We are piping the router instance on our `App` class through to the corresponding property on the `NavBar` element for internal rendering.
-Sweet!

-> **Note:** You can also load app-wide elements and other behaviors for convenience so you don't have to require common resources in every view.
+You can also load app-wide elements and other behaviors for convenience so you don't have to require common resources in every view.
+See the docs for more information on that.

 You may wonder how Aurelia determines the name of the custom element.
-By convention, it will use the export name, lowered and hyphenated.
+By convention, it will use the export name of the class, lowered and hyphenated.
+(In our html-only scenario, it will use the file name.)
 However, you can always be explicit.
-To do so, add the `@customElement('nav-bar')` decorator.
+To do so, add the `@customElement('nav-bar')` decorator to your class.
 What if your custom element doesn't have a view template because it's all implemented in code?
-No problem, add `@noView()`.
+No problem, add the `@noView()` decorator.
 Want to use ShadowDOM for your custom element?
-Do it like a pro by using `@useShadowDOM()`.
+Do it like a pro by using the `@useShadowDOM()` decorator.
 Don't worry about whether or not the browser supports it.
 We have an efficient, full-fidelity ShadowDOM fallback implementation.
+You can read more about these decorators in the custom elements section of the docs.

 In addition to creating custom elements, you can also create custom attributes which add new behavior to existing elements.
 On occasion you may even need an attribute to dynamically control templates by adding and removing DOM from the view, like the `repeat` and `if` we used above.
 You can do all that and much more with Aurelia's powerful and extensible templating engine.
 Here's a secret...none of Aurelia's so-called "built in" behaviors are actually built in.
 They are in their own library and are "installed" into Aurelia as a plugin.
-We provide our built ins using the same core that you have to build your own apps and plugins.
+We provide our built-ins using the same core that you have to build your own apps and plugins.

 ## Bonus: Leveraging Child Routers